The Binary Linearization Complexity of Pseudo-Boolean Functions: Application to Low Autocorrelation Binary Sequences

-\reviewFix{ \paragraph{Partial sum sets.} With \cref{thm_labs_monomials_cubic} in mind a natural follow-up question is whether there exist formulations of smaller asymptotic size.
+\paragraph{Partial sum sets.} With \cref{thm_labs_monomials_cubic} in mind a natural follow-up question is whether there exist formulations of smaller asymptotic size.
 By \cref{thm_arbitrary} we can investigate the partial sum set of the domain $Y$ of its nonlinear part.
 The set $Y$ is nontrivial to characterize, in particular since computing $\min(Y)$ is equivalent to solving~\eqref{model_bernasconi}.
-However, its size $|Y|$ constitutes an upper bound on the smallest dimension $k$ of a vector $w \in \R^k$ with $\partialSumSet(w) \supseteq Y$.
-Now observe that the sum $\sum_{i=1}^{N-d} s_i s_{i+d}$ can attain $N+1-d$ different values.
-Consequently there are also only $N+1-d$ different squared such values.
-Summation over $d \in \{1,2,\dotsc,N-1\}$ establishes our main theoretical result for the application. }
+Nevertheless, we can construct a suitable partial sum set of quadratic size which yields our main theoretical result for the application.